jowharshamshiri/boxmux/docs/configuration.md

 - `app.layouts` must contain at least one layout
 - Each layout must have a unique `id`
-- Each panel must have a unique `id` within its layout
+- Each box must have a unique `id` within its layout
-- Each panel must have a `position`
+- Each box must have a `position`
 - Each choice must have a unique `id` and `content`

 ### ID Naming Rules